bnfour/mx-mods/readme.md

 SeparateExacts = true
 # Displays previous best score at the stats screen.
 PrevBest = true
+# Fixes Next button switching to Chinese on 120+ scores.
+EnNextFix = true
 ```

 Set to `false` to disable a feature.